AhmedNaleba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups - script that prints all the groups the current user is part of 3-new-owner - Script to change ownership of a file 4-empty - Script that breates an empty file hello
+2-groups - script that prints all the groups the current user is part of 3-new-owner - Script to change ownership of a file 4-empty - Script that breates an empty file hello 5-execute - script that adds execute permission to the owner of the file hello